gerardoanuglo/Belly-Buttom-Biodiversity/README.md

 ## A Closer Look

 ### The Demographic TABLE
 This table shows demographic information about the individual such as age, gender, location.

-bbtype indicates the type of belly button, 0 being an outie and 1 being an innie.

-wfreq indicates how often a person cleans their belly button per week.
+This table also shows more nuanced information such as "bbtype" and "wfeq". "bbtype" indicates the type of belly button, 0 being an outie and 1 being an innie. "wfreq" indicates how often a person cleans their belly button per week.

 ![0](https://user-images.githubusercontent.com/85320743/212434770-a4b64d52-66df-4b74-881a-8fd13e13070d.png)